dcieslak19973/hyperzoekt/crates/zoekt/PORTING.md

     2. Add Go-derived regex edge-case tests into `crates/zoekt/tests/` for parity verification.
     3. Ensure the prefilter falls back to a safe default (no prefilter) when uncertain to avoid false negatives.

-- [~] Full postings format and ranking, line/match context extraction (core pieces present; more work required)
+- [~] Full postings format and ranking, line/match context extraction
+   - Basic ranking and snippet extraction are implemented in the shard-backed search path (see “Scoring & snippets” below).
+Advanced ranking remains to be ported.
 - [~] Repo/file scoping, symbol awareness (symbol extraction + per-doc symbols persisted; symbol-trigram postings and shard-side prefilter implemented but needs tuning)
 - [~] Broader test parity with Go Zoekt (good unit coverage; need Go-derived fixtures and golden comparisons)

 Recent notable changes (delta since earlier drafts):
+- [x] Initial relevance ranking and snippets (shard search)
+   - `SearchMatch` now includes a `score: f32` used to rank results across files; `SearchOpts` supports an optional `snippet_max_chars` to trim before/after context with ellipses.
+   - Literal and regex shard searches confirm positions, compute a simple per-document score, generate before/line/after snippets, optionally trim, sort by score desc, and apply `limit`.
+   - `zr-search --snippet-max-chars N` enables trimming for human-friendly output; JSON output now includes `score` and `line_text` (fixed key name).

 - [x] Multi-branch indexing (in-memory prototype): `IndexBuilder::branches(...)` and supporting code were added to allow indexing multiple branches by extracting each branch's tree and creating per-branch documents with in-memory contents.
 See `crates/zoekt/src/index.rs` and `crates/zoekt/tests/branch_selection.rs` for an end-to-end test.
 - [x] `content_only` semantics: `content_only` is now enforced at planning/execution time in the searcher, with unit/integration tests to validate path-vs-content behavior.